All Episodes

 Yeah.

-But I thought the portrayal was so devastating, where instead of picking a normal family in New York or Long Island and telling their story and maybe using it to illustrate issues that you as a politician are dealing with, he makes the whole thing up.
+But I thought the portrayal was so devastating where instead of picking a normal family in New York or Long Island and telling their story and maybe using it to illustrate issues that you as a politician are dealing with, he makes the whole thing up.

-And they're a center-right couple.
+And they're a center- right couple.

-And according to John Oliver, Schumer is using them as an excuse to lean right, except you are like, Schumer never votes right.
+And according to John Oliver, Schumer is using them as an excuse to lean right.

-Yeah, no, no.
+Yeah, no.

 I mean, Schumer is so wooden, you know, when he sticks his hand out to greet you, it's almost like his hand is straight out, which is kind of fake.

-You must have remembered that thing where Schumer took videos of himself cooking a hot dog or cooking a hamburger.
+took videos of himself cooking a hot dog or cooking a hamburger.

 He quite clearly has no idea what he's doing.

-He's standing at the grill, and people are like, nobody grills a burger that way, right?
+He's standing at the grill and people are like, nobody grills a burger that way, right?

-This is freakishly inauthentic.
+It's this is freakishly inauthentic.

-Well, Mamdani is the opposite.
+Well, Mumdani is the opposite.

 So he's a politically kind of gifted guy.